Beatrix Pospíšilová Čelková

 Beatrix Pospíšilová Čelková, (née Beatrix Pospíšilová, commonly known as Trixi; 16 July 1925 – 2 June 1997) was a Slovak antifascist activist and likely the youngest female industrial spy in World War II.
 She played an important role in bombing of the Apollo rafinery in Bratislava, earning her the nickname "Slovak Mata Hari".

 Trixi was born to a Slovak mother and Moravian father in Bratislava.
 After the dissolution of the first Czechoslovak Republic, her father was not able to stay in Slovakia.
 Consequentially, Trixi's parents divorced and she moved to Prague with her father.

 Early life

-In Prague Trixi studied at a high school but studies did not interest her very much.
+In Prague Trixi studied at a high school, but it is said that studies did not interest her very much.
 She preferred to spend time with her aunt Františka Hrubišková, known also as the White Lady, who facilitated communication between rebels in the Protectorate of Bohemia and Moravia government led by Alois Eliáš and Slovak anti-fascists.

 Antifascist resistance

 Activities in Prague

 Trixi eventually quit school at the age of 16 and instead started working at the Barrandov film studios.
 The modern movie sets were frequently used by Nazi propaganda filmmakers, which provided Trixi an opportunity to use gather intelligence for the resistance using her fluent German and personal charm.

 Trixi's activities eventually became suspicious.
 In 1942, after the assassination of a prominent Nazi Reinhard Heydrich by the resistance, 17-years old Trixi was arrested by Gestapo.
 No connection between the resistance between Trixi could be established and so she was let go.
 Nonetheless, the acquaintances in German intelligence warned Trixi that she is still suspected of having ties to the resistance.